-Upton (1993) and Brown (1997) have drawn attention to the problems of gum chloral and plastic mounted slides deteriorating over time.
-We here discuss the procedure we have developed to rescue such material from the slide collections held in the Department of Entomology of The Natural History Museum, London.
+Upton (1994) and Brown (1997) have drawn attention to the problems of Gum Chloral and plastic mounted slides deteriorating over time.
+We here discuss the procedure used to rescue such material from the slide collections held in the Department of Entomology of The Natural History Museum, London.

-Remounting of slide material should only be done by a well-trained slide-preparator or conservator.
-When in doubt please employ an expert to assess the problem first and to train staff if necessary or subcontract the work to a conservator!
+Only a well-trained slide-preparator or conservator should undertake remounting of slide material.
+When in doubt please employ an expert to assess the problem first and to train staff if necessary or subcontract the work to a conservator.
 Carter and Walker (1999) briefly mention restoration of insect specimens on slides but the procedure mentions "easing the cover-slip off the slide" which we would not recommend as damage to the specimen(s) may occur.

-There are many Berlese recipe gum chloral mounts within the NHM Aphidoidea collection which are actively deteriorating.
-Due to lack of time and man-power, only deteriorating 'type' slides and slides of species not well represented in the collection (i.e. if there are less than 50 slides of a given species) are chosen for remounting.
-Slides selected for remounting are those gum chloral mounts showing signs of phenol blackening with pink, bluish or black areas emanating from the specimens (Fig. 2).
-Other gum chloral mounts showing signs of crystallisation are also selected where chloral hydrate crystallises from the edge of the cover-slip as water evaporates from the Berlese due to a failed sealant ring.
-Sometimes crystallising slides can be reversed by removing the sealant ring and placing in a warm and damp environment, so that the mountant re-hydrolyses and dissolves the chloral hydrate crystals.
-Such slides can then be re-ringed.
+Within the NHM Aphidoidea collection, a continuing survey of the collection is carried out to reveal deteriorating slides.
+Due to lack of time and man-power only deteriorating 'Type' slides and slides of species not well represented in the collection (i.e. if there are less than 50 slides of a given species) are chosen for remounting.
+Slides selected for remounting are those Gum Chloral mounts showing signs of Phenol blackening with pink, bluish or black areas emanating from the specimens.
+Other Gum Chloral mounts showing signs of crystallisation are also selected where Chloral Hydrate crystallises from the edge of the cover-slip as water evaporates from the Berlese due to a failed sealant ring.

-Blackening in the Diptera collection slides has been blamed by some as a reaction of the ringing medium Euparal with gum chloral.
-In the aphid slides, blackening and bleaching might be caused by insufficient washing of the clearing mixture of chloral phenol from the specimens before placing in the Berlese mountant, as the blackening emanates from the specimens and not from the edge of the cover-slip.
+Blackening in the Diptera collection slides has been blamed by some to be a reaction of the ringing medium Euparal with Gum Chloral.
+In the aphid slides, insufficient washing of the clearing mixture of chloral phenol might cause blackening and bleaching from the specimens before placing in the Berlese mountant, as the blackening emanates from the specimens and not from the edge of the cover-slip.
 Phenol is used in photography as a blackening agent!

-Both aphids and Diptera were mounted in the same Berlese recipe that as quoted in Eastop & Van Emden (1972):-
+Both aphids and Diptera were mounted in the same Berlese recipe that as quoted in Eastop & Van Emden, 1972:-

-gum arabic 48g.
+Gum Arabic 48g.

-chloral hydrate 80g.
+Chloral hydrate 80g.

-50% w/w glucose syrup glacial acetic acid 20 ml.
+50% w/w Glucose syrup 20ml.

+Glacial Acetic Acid 20 ml.

 distilled water 120 ml.

-Berlese and other new mounting media were chosen because of the contrast in refractive index with insect cuticle, Berlese having a Refractive Index of 1.48.
+Berlese and other new mounting media were chosen because of the contrast in refractive index with insect cuticle, Berlese has an RI of 1.48.

-Phenol balsam slides in the Diptera collection are satisfactory at the moment but a small number of aphid slides in this medium have turned black with cuticular degradation and have been rescued by soaking out in xylene.
+Phenol balsam slides in the Diptera collection are satisfactory at the moment but a small number of aphid slides in this medium have turned black with cuticular degradation and have been rescued by soaking out in Xylene.
 This may indicate a future problem for this mountant.
-After dehydration, the specimens are soaked in a phenol/100% ethanol mix before placing in Canada balsam, which is dissolved in phenol/ethanol instead of xylene.
+After dehydration, the specimens are soaked in a phenol/100% ethanol mix before placing in Canada balsam, which is dissolved in Phenol/Ethanol instead of Xylene.

-Plastic (polyvinyl lactophenol) and gelatine mounts, showing signs of shrinking where air is entering under the cover-slips in long fingers, are also rescued.
+Plastic (Polyvinyl Lactophenol) and gelatine mounts, showing signs of shrinking where air is entering under the cover-slips in long fingers, are also rescued.
 Canada balsam mounts are also occasionally rescued when the slide is broken or when the body contents need to be cleared for further taxonomic study using warm 10% potassium hydroxide.
 The Canada balsam slides in the Entomology Department are mostly not showing signs of deterioration apart from yellowing and many are of a great age.